Mattdatacol/PYTHON-showcase_Instacart-data-analysis/README.md

 **Data population flow**
 ![population flow up the final merged file](images/Population_flow.png)

-- Only Jupyter Notebooks, running Python 3, on an Anaconda environment have been used.

-**Libraries at work on this project:**
+- **Python Libraries at work on this project:**
   - Pandas
   - Numpy
   - OS
   - Matplotlib.pyplot
   - Seaborn
   - Plotly
   - SciPy

+*Only Jupyter Notebooks, running Python 3, on an Anaconda environment have been used.*

 ## 4. Links to the PYTHON scrypts